jamesvuc/jax-bayes/README.md

 ## Overview
 jax-bayes is designed to accelerate research in high-dimensional Bayesian inference, specifically for deep neural networks.
 It is built on [Jax](https://github.com/google/jax).

+***NOTE: the `jax_bayes.mcmc` api was updated on 02/05/2022 to version 0.1.0 and is not backwards compatible with the previous version 0.0.1.
+The changes are minor, and they fix a significant bug.
+See [this PR](https://github.com/jamesvuc/jax-bayes/pull/1) for more details.***

 jax-bayes supports two different methods for sampling from high-dimensional distributions:
 - **Markov Chain Monte Carlo** (MCMC) which iterates a Markov chain which has an invariant distribution (approximately) equal to the target distribution
 - **Variational Inference** (VI): which finds the closest (in some sense) distribution in a parameterized family of distributions to the target distribution.